Somesh-Debnath/Notes_App/README.md

 ### Starter Project for the Material UI playlist

-Download the code & run **npm install** to install dependencies before starting the app.
+Download the code & run **Yarn install** to install dependencies before starting the app.

-You'll also need to install Material UI as a dependency.
-To do this run **npm install @material-ui/core**
+You'll also need to install Material UI as a dependency.Follow react MUI for installation.
 # Notes_App